CD laddering: Make this savings strategy work for you

 The long game

 To get the most out of your CDs, you have to play the long game.
-If you don’t think you can stick it out to capture those higher interest rates, it may be better to stash your cash in a high-yield online savings account.
+If you don’t think you can stick it out to capture those higher interest rates, it may be better to stash your cash in a high-yield Ally Bank Savings Account.

 Although having predictable rates provides you peace of mind, you might also feel like you missed out if you build your ladder and then rates rise shortly after.